PavelPZ/riverpod_navigator/packages/riverpod_navigator_core/README.md

-- When closing, the screen asynchronously stores its data in external storage.
+- When closing, the screen asynchronously stores its data to the external storage.
-In the middle of this unfinished async operation, the Android user performs a back button action.
+In the middle of this unfinished async closing, the Android user performs the Android Back button to the page that needs the same data from the external storage.
 - The user click the back button in the web browser 5 times very quickly.
-Therefore, the entire navigation stack is replaced quickly 5 times.
+Therefore, the entire navigation stack is replaced 5 times.

 The pages of each navigation stack may require an asynchronous action (such as saving or retrieving from external storage) when activating or deactivating it.
 - Aktuální stránka obsahuje tlačítko save, kterým se spustí asynchronní úschova data do external storage.
 Uprostřed této nedokončené async operace provede uživatel Android back button